pauldmccarthy/win-pytreat/advanced_topics/object_oriented_programming.md

 > ```

-The fundamental difference between a `struct` in C, and a `class` in Python and other object oriented languages, is that you can't (easily) add functions to a `struct` - it is just a chunk of memory.
+One of the major differences between a `struct` in C, and a `class` in Python and other object oriented languages, is that you can't (easily) add functions to a `struct` - it is just a chunk of memory.
 Whereas in Python, you can add functions to your class definition, which will then be added as methods when